faked858/gameOfLife/README.md

-Year 12 computer science Game Of Life project.
-Run the jar file to play
+Year 12 computer science Game Of Life project run the jar file to start.